 National Center on Substance Abuse and Child Welfare (2018)

-Features a variety of technical assistance resources, including publications, webinars, and tools that communities can use to better serve families in child welfare affected by opioid and other substance use disorders.
+Features a variety of technical assistance resources, including publications, webinars, and tools that communities can use to better serve families in child welfare who are affected by opioid and other substance use disorders.

 The Ripple Effect: The Impact of the Opioid Epidemic on Children and Families